 - Cystine is poorly soluble in urine and crystallises spontaneously within the physiological urinary pH range. - Cystine solubility depends strongly on urine pH: at pH 6.0, the limit of solubility is 1.33 mmol/L. - Routine analysis of cystine is not suitable for therapeutic monitoring. - Regardless of phenotype or genotype of the cystinuric patient, the clinical manifestations are the same (3). - There is no role for genotyping patients in the routine management of cystinuria (4-6). - Reductive therapy targets the disulphide binding in the cysteine molecule.
 For therapy monitoring, it is essential to differentiate between cystine, cysteine and drug-cysteine complexes.
-Only highperformance liquid chromatoghraphy (HPLC)-based analysis differentiates between the different complexes formed by therapy. - Diagnosis is established by stone analysis.
-The typical hexagonal crystals are detectable in only 20-25% of urine specimens from patients with cystinuria (7). - The cyanide nitroprusside colorimetric qualitative test detects the presence of cystine at a threshold concentration of 75 mg/L, with a sensitivity of 72% and specificity of 95%.
-False-positive results in patients with Fanconi's syndrome, homocystinuria, or those taking various drugs, including ampicillin or sulfa-containing medication (8,9).
+Only high-performance liquid chromatography (HPLC)-based analysis differentiates between the different complexes formed by therapy. - Diagnosis is established by stone analysis.
+The typical hexagonal crystals are detectable in only 20-25% of urine specimens from patients with cystinuria (7).